Hitesh1090/Servo-go-brr/README.md

     - Permissions:
     ![Alt text](image-1.png)

-- Now scroll back up, click on 'Reset Token' and copy the token and save it for later use.
-This is your bot's ID.
 - There should be a URL at the bottom .
 Copy that, open it in a new tab and invite the bot to your server.

 ## Installing the API